What is Ashtanga Yoga?

 Notes on Ashtanga Yoga

-Enhances cardiovascular health, strengthens muscles, increases flexibility, and promotes mental concentration and inner tranquility.
+Ashtanga yoga enhances cardiovascular health, strengthens muscles, and increases flexibility while promoting mental focus and inner calm.

 Similar Styles

-Hot Yoga, Power Yoga, Jivamukti Yoga, Vinyasa Yoga
+Hatha Yoga, Vinyasa Yoga, Hot Yoga, Power Yoga, Jivamukti Yoga

 Equipment